The Demon Prince of Momochi House: Volumes

+The Demon Prince of Momochi House: Succession

+Stage play

+A stage play adaptation ran in the Hakuhinkan Theater in Ginza from June 10 to June 14, 2015.
+It was directed by Satoru Takii, with Hinako Aoi writing the screenplay, and Tatsuya Kawachi in charge of choreography.
+It starred Haruka Shiraishi as Himari, Syuusuke Saito as Aoi, Ryosuke Haba as Yukari, Kōhei Murakami as Ise, Keisuke Aku as Onmoraki, and Kago Kasuya as Kasha.

+Anime

+During Crunchyroll's Japan Expo 2023 panel, an anime television series adaptation was announced.
+It is produced by Drive and directed by Bob Shirahata, with character designs provided by Mariko Oka, series composition by Yasuko Aoki, and music composed by Ayana Tsujita and Tomoyuki Kono.
+The series aired from January 6 to March 23, 2024, on Tokyo MX and other networks.
+The opening theme song is "Hōzuki" (鬼灯) by Yoh Kamiyama, while the ending theme song is "Aiyue" (愛故) by Muto.
+Crunchyroll licensed the series.
+Plus Media Networks Asia licensed the series in Southeast Asia.

+Episodes

 Reception

 Rebecca Silverman from Anime News Network said that the artwork is similar to that of Kamisama Kiss and Natsume's Book of Friends, but admitted that Aya's art has become more refined compared to before.
 She pointed out that the manga is easy to read and the story development is interesting because it leaves some questions in readers' minds.
-In a review of the first volume, Kate O’Neil of Fandom Post wrote that she didn't see anything new in the manga, but praised the author for its colour artwork.
+In a review of the first volume, Kate O'Neil of Fandom Post wrote that she didn't see anything new in the manga, but praised the author for its colour artwork.
 She also said that it looks to her like a blend of many shōjo manga.
 The 6th volume ranked 6th in The New York Times manga best seller list in October 2016.